FAIR2-for-research-software/git-with-it/index.md

 ---
 site: sandpaper::sandpaper_site
 ---
-# Git Collaboration
+# Git With It

-Welcome to the _Git Collaboration_ course material.
+Welcome to the _Git With It_ course material.

 This course aims to help you develop a deeper understanding of how Git works to facilitate collaboration.
 It builds on foundational Git courses such as [Software Carpentry: Git Novice][swCarpentryGit] and [Git and GitHub through